kamalraj21intel/uwc-docs/docs/_sources/Pages/page_07.rst.txt

 7.0  Site Configurations
 ========================

-This section provides configurations required to configure site, wellhead, device and points for UWC containers.
+This section provides configurations required to configure the site, wellhead, device and points for UWC containers.

 -------------------------------------
 7.1	System Level Global Configuration